graemerocher/micronaut-oraclecloud-workshop/lab_validation/lab_validation.md

     }
     </copy>

-The add method takes 2 arguments the `Owner` name and age and uses validation constraints on the parameters to ensure only validate arguments are supplied.
+The `add` method takes two arguments, the `Owner` `name` and `age`, and uses validation constraints on the parameters to ensure only valid arguments are supplied.
 The valid owner instance is constructed and passed to the `OwnerService`'s `addOwner` method.

 Try running your application again as described in Lab 1 and then run the following `curl` command from Terminal, again supplying an invalid `age` value: